-SESP2; SEAP2; SESP3; SEAP3

-Date of first publication: 27 May 2019
+SESP2; SEAP2; SESP3; SEAP3 Date of first publication: 27 May 2019

-Updated: 15 November 2019

-(a) How should these fields (SESP2, SEAP2, SESP3, and SEAP3) be completed for counterparties that do not have a Legal Entity Identifier?

-(b) How should these fields be completed where the counterparty is a branch?
+- (a) How should these fields (SESP2, SEAP2, SESP3, and SEAP3) be completed for counterparties that do not have a Legal Entity Identifier? - (b) How should these fields be completed where the counterparty is a branch? - (c) What should be reported for certain special cases of originators?

-(a) It is expected that entities providing counterparty services will have a Legal Entity Identifier by the time that the securitisation disclosure technical standards apply.

-(b) In case the relevant counterparty is a branch, the LEI of the entity to which the branch belongs to should be entered, regardless of whether that branch is or might be eligible for an LEI^s.
+- (a) It is expected that entities providing counterparty services will have a Legal Entity Identifier by the time that the securitisation disclosure technical standards apply. - (b) In case the relevant counterparty is a branch, the LEI of the entity to which the branch belongs to should be entered, regardless of whether that branch is or might be eligible for an LEI5. - (c) In cases where an originator is no longer a going concern, then the originator LEI must still be provided in this field if there was previously an LEI for that originator.